-Rep. Adam Schiff: Trump's Potentially Impeachable Offenses Include 'Bribery'
+Rep. Adam Schiff: Trump's Potentially Impeachable Offenses Include Bribery

-Rep. Adam Schiff: Trump's Potentially Impeachable Offenses Include 'Bribery'
+Rep. Adam Schiff: Trump's Potentially Impeachable Offenses Include Bribery

 With the House set to begin public impeachment inquiry hearings against President Trump on Wednesday, the man tasked with leading the Democrats' investigation says he already sees several potential impeachable offenses Trump has committed, including bribery.